home-assistant-libs/python-matter-server/README.md

 Now that the Matter Specification is offically released in its 1.0 version, devices will be available in stores from 2023 that actually have Matter support or least manufacturers run a beta program which you can join to run Matter firmware on your device.
 Please refer to the documentation of your device if its already Matter enabled out of the box or you need to enable some special firmware(mode).

-Besides that it is possible to run Matter firmware on common microcontrollers such as the ESP32 and there is even a whole device emulator available which runs on regular desktop OS.
-To make things easier we've prepared a [special page](https://nabucasa.github.io/matter-example-apps) where you can quickly try our running the Matter example apps on ESP32.
+Besides that it is possible to run Matter firmware on common microcontrollers such as the ESP32 and there is even a whole device emulator available which runs on a regular desktop OS.
+To make things easier we've prepared a [special page](https://nabucasa.github.io/matter-example-apps) where you can quickly try out running the Matter example apps on ESP32.

 ### Websocket commands